Gifts for… Tea Lovers

 All available from teapigs.co.uk

 Ever since picking up a Beautiful Skin Tea at a show I’ve been meaning to pay Camellia’s Tea House in Carnaby Street a visit, I’ve just not found the time as yet!
 Camellia’s Teas are really special – Artisanal, pure and designed using homeopathic and herbal medicine principles as inspiration.
 I love how pretty the blends actually look, you can find whole flowers and leaves aplenty in them.
 The Beautiful Skin tea contains a base of Dandelion and Chickweed, two powerful detoxifiers, along with Aloe Vera which helps these ingredients penetrate deeper into the skin and work their magic.
 Beautifully packaged, these would make a perfect stocking filler.
 As well as the Health Blends (which is where Beautiful Skin tea is located) there are Classic Fusions (Black, White, Green and Oolong), Exotic Fusions (there’s even a Christmas Tea!) and a beautiful selection of teapots, infusers and accessories.

 All available from camelliasteahouse.com

 Løve Organic?
 Løv Organic Teas!

 In Scandinavian, Løv means “leaf”, but in English it’s almost love.
-Løv create delicious and innovative teas that come packaged in eco-friendly boxes.
+Løv creates delicious and innovative teas that come packaged in eco-friendly boxes.
 I’m currently enjoying the Løv is Beautiful blend which is a blend of white, green and rooibos tea with real fruity pieces of Mango, Pineapple and Peach with a dash of real Apricot flavour to finish.
-Personally I don’t usually enjoy fruity teas very much, but this tea is really refreshing and tasty.
+Personally, I don’t usually enjoy fruity teas very much, but this tea is really refreshing and tasty.
 Løv teas also have their own gift selection boxes, perfect gifts for any time of year1

 All available from lov-organic.com